richardanaya/cryptoidentity/README.md

   //False!
 This wasn't from me

   //Task 3: Encrypt a message
   //1.
-Encrypt the message with our identity var message = "Hello World!" var encryptedMessage = CryptoIdentity.encrypt(identity,message)
+Someone can encrypt a message to me with my safe identity var message = "Hello World!" var encryptedMessage = CryptoIdentity.encrypt(safeIdentity,message)
   // OMG SECRET!
   //2.Give encrypted message and safeIdentity to someone else
   //3.
-They can decrypt our message CryptoIdentity.decrypt(safeIdentity,encryptedMessage)
+Decrypt a message from someone else CryptoIdentity.decrypt(identity,encryptedMessage)
   // "Hello World!"
 })
 ```